 Air Purifier vs Humidity: Which Works Best

 An air purifier is a great way to improve indoor air quality, especially if there is a lot of dust, mold, pollen, pet dander, cigarette smoke, etc., in the air.
-Air purifiers can remove many airborne contaminants, including particulate matter, volatile organic compounds, ozone, carbon monoxide, radon gas, and even gases like hydrogen sulfide.
+Air purifiers can remove many airborne contaminants, including particulate matter, volatile organic compounds, ozone, and gases like hydrogen sulfide.

 A humidifier helps relieve dry air problems, which can cause sore throats, runny noses, coughing, sneezing, headaches, fatigue, and other common winter ailments.
 Some humidifiers can also relieve sinus infections, earaches, and other illnesses caused by dry air.